tainacan/tainacan-wiki/dev/importer-flow.md

 The `progress label` is a string that can be anything that tells the user what is going on.
 By default, it is the Step Name, but you can inform a specific `progress_label` attribute when registering the steps.

-The `progress value` is a number between 0 and 100 that indicates the progress of the current step or the whole importer, Thats up to you.
+The `progress value` is a number between 0 and 100 that indicates the progress of the current step or the whole importer, That's up to you.
 By default, it calculates it automatically using the `total` attribute registered with the steps, against the `$this->get_in_step_count()` value.
 In the case of the default Process Items callback, it calculates based on the number of items found in each collection.

 Remember the `finish_processing` dummy callback we saw in the Test Importer.
 You might have also noticed that when we registered the step, we informed a `total` attribute to this step with the value of 5.
-This will tell Tainacan that the total number iterations this step need to complete is 5 and allow it to calculate the progress.
+This will tell Tainacan that the total number iterations this step needs to complete is 5 and allow it to calculate the progress.

 If it is no possible to know `total` of a step beforehand, you can set it at any time, even inside the step callback itself, using the `set_current_step_total($value)` or `set_step_total($step, $value)` methods.